-Let's say that a barber named Marc Smith opens a salon: he could simply call it Marc Smith's Hairdressing Salon, and although this is not particularly creative, it is perfectly fine - unless of course by coincidence another Marc Smith owns a salon nearby.
-Even though it is his own name, Marc has to make sure that he does not violate any existing name or trademark rights.
+Let's say that a barber named Marc Smith opens a salon: he could simply call it Marc Smith's Hairdressing Salon, and although this is not particularly creative, it is fine - unless of course, another "Markus Schmidt" owns a salon nearby and thus existing name rights are violated.

-Anyone who founds a start-up will usually start looking for a expressive, unique and catchy company name that stands out and conveys a message.
-An example for this would be 'Chronoseum' for a business trading with high-quality watches.
+Anyone who founds a start-up today will usually start looking for an expressive, unique and catchy business name that stands out and conveys a message.
+An example of this would be Chronoseum for a business trading with high-quality watches.

 Now, the owner could just call his business Paul Jones Watches: but as long as our Mr. Jones is not already known as a watch expert, the name Chronoseum could help to convey a sophisticated image and stick in the minds of the watch-buying public.